code-for-food/blog-source/_posts/2014-12-18-rails-setup-rails-4-dot-1.markdown

 author: chicken-dp

 ---

-# How to setup Rails 4.1 with Spring, RSpec and Guard

 Rails 4.1 allows us to use [Spring](https://github.com/rails/spring) to run our `rails` and `rake` commands quickly by running your application in the background and avoiding the rails startup time penalty.
 It took me a little while to find this information, so here is my guide to setting this up.